Boiled Peanuts: Nutrition, Benefits, and Potential Side Effects

 Benefits of Boiled Peanuts

-1. Rich in Antioxidants
+1. Packed With Antioxidants

-Boiled peanuts are a good of antioxidants, which play a crucial role in protecting the body from damage caused by free radicals.
+Boiled peanuts are a good source of antioxidants, which play a crucial role in protecting the body from damage caused by free radicals.
 Free radicals are unstable molecules that can cause oxidative stress, leading to chronic diseases such as cancer and heart disease.

 Antioxidants in peanuts include vitamin E, resveratrol, and polyphenols, which help protect the body from oxidative stress and support overall health.